Festival Programme

 STRESS TEST LIVE

 Based on the format of the long-running Soho Radio show, Stress Test Live involves poets and musicians writing live on stage to a collective prompt (while inviting the audience to write along with them) then performing and discussing those new poems.
-So join Stress Test poets Joe Dunthorne, Ella Frears, John Osborne and Martha Sprackland, plus a special guest to be confirmed on the night, for an evening of surprises!
+So join Stress Test poets Joe Dunthorne, Ella Frears and John Osborne, plus a special guest to be confirmed on the night, for an evening of surprises!

 / SUNDAY